How to Reduce Side Effects of Medicine

 After the raw DNA data is uploaded to your account, you can use the Medication & Drug Response DNA app.
 This app will analyze your DNA and generate a personalized report.

-Simply click here to purchase the report once the raw DNA data has been uploaded to your secure and confidential account.
-Our Privacy First commitment ensures your data remains private.
+Purchase the report once the raw DNA data has been uploaded to your secure and confidential account.
+Our Privacy First policy ensures your data remains private.
 We never sell or share your data, including your DNA data, with anyone.

 Storage is free, unlimited and private.
 You own your genetic data - we keep it safe and never sell or share it.